Product Imagery

 What are the main types of product images?

-Why use 3D rendering for lifestyle product images?
+Why use 3D rendering instead of photography for lifestyle product images?

 Start the conversation